 At the Centre for Automotive Safety Research (CASR) we seek to understand the many factors contributing to road crashes, with the ultimate goal of eliminating harm from our road system.

 CASR is internationally recognised as a leading independent research organisation in road safety, and has been at the forefront of this field for over 30 years.
 Our experienced, multidisciplinary team conducts high-quality research with significant real-world impact, enabling informed decision-making in the development and implementation of road safety countermeasures and policies.

 At CASR we are constantly developing our advanced vehicle testing capability.
-With a current focus on pedestrian crash testing and advanced driver-assistance system (ADAS) assessment, from mid-2019 we will also be able to test ADASs against EU/ANCAP protocols.
-CASR has much to contribute to the understanding of emerging automotive technologies, including autonomous vehicles.
+We have a current focus on pedestrian crash testing and advanced driver-assistance system (ADAS) research.
+We maintain a capability to conduct pedestrian impact testing to EU/ANCAP protocols.
+CASR has much to contribute to the understanding of emerging automotive technologies, autonomous vehicles and vulnerable road user safety.